-The 2011-12 Rainbow Project jury consisted of Francesca Burgess, Jane L. Cothron, Christie L. R. Gibrich (incoming chair, 2014), Christine Jenkins, Adela Peskorz, Victor Lynn Schill, and Anna C. White.
+The 2011-12 Rainbow Project committee consisted of Francesca Burgess, Jane L. Cothron, Christie L. R. Gibrich (incoming chair, 2014), Christine Jenkins, Adela Peskorz, Victor Lynn Schill, and Anna C. White.

-Titles marked with asterisks are the 2013 Top Ten Titles.
+Titles marked with an asterisk (*) are a Top Ten Title.

 Middle/Early Young Adult Fiction